Warrensburg residents sound off over moratorium

 “There are still a lot of loose ends,” said town Supervisor Kevin Geraghty.
 “We need to go back and reconsider.
 This is not what the public wants.”

-“Warrensburg will be closed for business if this goes through,” said Town Board member Bryan Rounds.
+“Warrensburg will be closed for business if this goes through,” said Town Board member John Alexander.

-“The intent (of the moratorium) was control over new box stores,” specifically a Dollar General proposed for 3760 Main St., said Town Board member John Alexander.
+“The intent (of the moratorium) was control over new box stores,” specifically a Dollar General proposed for 3760 Main St., said Town Board member Bryan Rounds.
 “I can’t go forward with shutting down business for this property.”

 “The draft is flawed,” said Town Board member Richard Larkin, who introduced the proposal in July.
 “We need to review it and maybe take another approach.”

-Note: Editor's note: This story was originally published on Page B1 Friday.
-It is being rerun today to correct quotes by, and references to, two Town Board members, John Alexander and Bryan Rounds, whose statements and positions were reversed in the original version.
-Additionally, the day of the meeting has been corrected.